chef/chef-web-docs/chef_master/source/setup_visibility_chef_automate.rst

 Sending Habitat Data to Chef Automate
 =====================================

 The visibility capabilities of Chef Automate can also be used to collect and report on Habitat ring data.
-The Prism Habitat package collects this data and sends it to an Chef Automate server's REST API endpoint.
+The Prism Habitat package collects this data and sends it to a Chef Automate server's REST API endpoint.
 You can configure settings like the data collector URL, token, the Habitat supervisor used to get the ring information, and so on.
 For more information on the Prism package, see :doc:`Habitat Prism </habitat_prism>`.
 For more information on Habitat, see the `Habitat site <https://habitat.sh/>`__.

 Use an external Elasticsearch cluster (optional)
 =====================================================

 Chef Automate uses Elasticsearch to store its data, and the default Chef Automate install includes a single Elasticsearch service.
-This is sufficient to run production work loads; however for greater data retention, we recommend using a multi-node Elasticsearch cluster with replication and sharding to store and protect your data.
+This is sufficient to run production workloads; however, for greater data retention, we recommend using a multi-node Elasticsearch cluster with replication and sharding to store and protect your data.

 Prerequisites
 -----------------------------------------------------